-Road tolls are coming to Abu Dhabi in October this year and here's everything we know so far about the new system.
+Road tolls are coming to Abu Dhabi from January 2020 and here's everything we know so far about the new system.

 When does it launch?

-October 15 2019 will be the official start date for the new system and tolls will be effective from that day.
+October 15 2019 will be the official start date for the trial new system and tolls will be effective from January 1 2020.

 How much will it cost?